dupontcyborg/numpy-js/docs/TESTING-GUIDE.md

 # Testing Guide

-Comprehensive guide for adding tests when implementing new functionality in NumPy-JS.
+Comprehensive guide for adding tests when implementing new functionality in numpy-ts.

 ## Table of Contents